coreinfrastructure/best-practices-badge/doc/background.md

 specific practice, it may not be a good practice.
-We believe that well-run OSS projects shouldn&#8217;t need to make many changes to meet the basic best practices.
+We believe that well-run OSS projects shouldn&#8217;t need to make many changes to meet the first (passing) set of best practices.

 Many OSS projects *do* a number of things well.
 Indeed, we intend for there to be many &#8220;0-day badge recipients&#8221; -